lweeldre/Weeldreyer-Data-Science-Portfolio/README.md

 ## Portfolio Summary

-Across these projects, this portfolio demonstrates growth from:
+Across these projects, this portfolio demonstrates progressive growth from:

-- Basic data exploration
+**Basic data exploration and foundational analysis**
-→ to structured data cleaning
+→ **Structured data cleaning, reshaping, and tidy data principles**
-→ to applied machine learning and deployment
+→ **Applied supervised machine learning, model evaluation, and deployment**
+→ **Advanced unsupervised machine learning, clustering analysis, dimensionality reduction, and interactive web application development**

+### Overall Progression:

-This progression reflects a comprehensive understanding of the data science pipeline and the ability to communicate results effectively through interactive tools.
+This progression reflects an increasingly comprehensive understanding of the full data science pipeline, including:

+- Data exploration
+- Data preprocessing and transformation
+- Tidy data methodology
+- Supervised learning and predictive modeling
+- Unsupervised learning and pattern discovery
+- Hyperparameter tuning
+- Data visualization
+- Interactive Python development with Streamlit
+- Cloud deployment and professional portfolio presentation

+Together, these projects demonstrate not only technical growth across multiple domains of data science, but also the ability to design, document, deploy, and communicate increasingly sophisticated analytical solutions in a professional portfolio format.